gyan66/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+C program that runs the exact task followed a new line to the standard error